ajays2109/youtube-comments-api/Readme.md

 ### Database Setup

-Run the schema file to create tables:
+Run the schema file to create tables and insert sample values for videos:

 ```sh
 cqlsh -f db-schema.cql